 8. Combers Beach Trail

-This one-kilometer round-trip hike takes you through the forest to Combers Beach, technically a section in the middle of Long Beach.
-If you reach the sand at low tide, it looks more like a desert, stretching out for hundreds of meters from the forest to the water's edge and seems endless in either direction.
-You'll often see surfers here taking advantage of the waves.
-The trail is short but has a steep descent to the beach.
-It's also an interesting area during storm season when the huge waves are rolling in.
+This one-kilometer round-trip hike takes you through the forest to Combers Beach.
+It's technically a section in the middle of Long Beach, but has a completely different look and feel to it.
+If you reach the sand at low tide, the area looks more like a desert, stretching out for hundreds of meters from the forest to the water's edge.
+It also seems almost endless in either direction.

 9. Willowbrae Trail and Half Moon Bay

 At the far southern tip of Pacific Rim National Park Reserve, the Willowbrae Trail offers access to both Florencia Bay and, if you take the half-kilometer spur trail, Half Moon Bay.
 The 2.8-kilometer round-trip trail to Florencia Bay is wide and easy to follow, and it brings you to a huge set of stairs that take you down the final section to the beach.